sudheermuthyala/EKS/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

     - Go to Services -> EKS -> mseks -> compute ->  in Node groups , `mseks-ng-public1`
     - Click on Associated subnet in Details tab
     - Click on Route Table Tab.
+    - We should see that internet route via Internet Gateway (0.0.0.0/0 -> igw-xxxxxxxx)